Why become a member?

 To apply for membership please follow these steps:

-- Please name two referees from EATG and include their correct email addresses.
+- Name two referees from EATG and include their correct email addresses.
 Referees will be contacted to provide feedback on your application.

-- Fill out the Declaration of Interest form included in this application.
+- Fill out the Declaration of Interest section.

-- Paste into the appropriate box a short letter of motivation where you describe your HIV activities and the skills you might bring to EATG.
-Please note that your application will not be reviewed if any of the above documents are incomplete.
+- Please note that your application will not be reviewed if any of the above documents are incomplete.

 Are you living with HIV/AIDS?
 Are you part of a community affected by HIV/AIDS and co-infections?
 Do you work or volunteer in the field?
 Are you motivated by our cause and interested to support our work?